-Making Tax Digital is a key part of the government’s plans to make it easier for individuals and businesses to get their tax right and keep on top of their affairs.
+Making Tax Digital (MTD) is a key part of the government’s plans to make it easier for individuals and businesses to get their tax right.

 HMRC’s ambition is to become one of the most digitally advanced tax administrations in the world.
-Making Tax Digital is making fundamental changes to the way the tax system works – transforming tax administration so that it is:
+MTD is making fundamental changes to the way the tax system works.
+It’s transforming tax administration so that it is:

 Late 2018 – Private testing begins with partnerships and those customers that trade with the EU.

 Late 2018/early 2019 – Open to other sole traders and companies who are not up to date with their VAT, users of the Flat Rate Scheme and businesses newly registered for VAT that have not previously submitted a VAT return.